Deiondre' Hall: Tampa Bay Buccaneers

 On January 7, 2020, Hall signed a reserve/future contract with the Tampa Bay Buccaneers.
 He was waived on July 30, 2020.

 Saskatchewan Roughriders

-Hall signed with the Saskatchewan Roughriders of the CFL on March 9, 2021.
+Hall signed with the Saskatchewan Roughriders of the Canadian Football League on March 9, 2021.
+He was released on July 30, 2021.

 Personal life

 On March 26, 2017, Hall was arrested in Cedar Falls, Iowa following an incident where a fight took place at 1:00 A.M. outside of Sharky's Funhouse.
 Hall was caught yelling profanity at the bar staff and other patrons.
 The police removed Hall from the bar, and had to be tasered after refusing to cooperate.
 Hall was charged with interference, public intoxication, and disorderly conduct.

-Hall entered a plea on February 6, 2017 that resulted in six months of probation and $1,530 in penalties and court costs.
+Hall entered a plea on February 6, 2017, that resulted in six months of probation and $1,530 in penalties and court costs.

 In June 2018, Hall was a part of a mission trip to Harmons, Jamaica, where he and a group of volunteers spent eight days helping build homes for members of the community.